ajudeht/itp404-assignment6/README.md

 # itp404-assignment5

 ## Due to the way I set up my project, it already supported search-on-enter.
-However, the way I made it also makes it very difficult to create the service.
-Because of that, the service isn't present in this version.
+However, the way I set it up has also made it very difficult to create and integrate the findAllForSubreddit method, which is why the service isn't present in this version.